anderson3x11/DXEE/README.md

 ## 🛠 Recommended Kentie's Launcher Configuration

-After launching `deusex.exe`, you’ll see a configuration window.
-We recommend the following settings for the best experience:
+After launching `deusex.exe`, you’ll see a configuration button.
+I recommend the following settings for the best experience:

 ### Video Options
 - **Renderer**: `Direct3D 10 Support`
-- **FPS Limit**: Set to your screen refresh rate (Set to `0` if using a NVIDIA card; see NVIDIA note below)
+- **FPS Limit**: Set to your screen refresh rate (Set to `0` if using an NVIDIA card; see NVIDIA note below)
 - **Quality**: `32 bit color`
 - **Check**: `Detail textures`